#LogisticsAdvice

 SMEs may lack the resources for their own warehouses, but some logistics firms offer access to unused temporary storage.
 This enables e-commerce brands to store inventory and offer same-day delivery to local customers.

-Other on-demand options include service points and storage lockers, able to accept a delivery on behalf of your customer and pushing the move towards urban localization.
 DHL Express also provides last-mile delivery services.
-Customers can customize their delivery services through ON DEMAND DELIVERY, providing flexible receiving solutions for busy customers, or pick up directly from DHL service stations.
+Customers can customize their delivery services through On Demand Delivery (ODD), providing flexible receiving solutions for busy customers, or pick up directly from DHL service stations.

-Some sources suggest4 that couriers and courier route planning staff could be spending 3-4 hours a day manually planning their routes.
+Some sources suggest7 that couriers and courier route planning staff could be spending 3-4 hours a day manually planning their routes.

 As these new technologies continue to play an expanding role in improving the last mile, Mei Yee Pang, Head of Innovation, Asia Pacific DHL Customer Solutions and Innovation, reiterated that it is vital now to be taking “a data-driven approach in servicing customers.”